spiceai/docs/spiceaidocs/docs/faq/index.md

 ## 6. How does Spice differ from Trino/Presto and Dremio?

-Spice is tailored for data and AI applications, while systems like Trino/Presto and Dremio are optimized for big data and real-time analytics.
-Spice specializes in high-concurrency, low-latency access and materialization of data close to the application.
+Spice is designed for data and AI applications, while systems like Trino/Presto and Dremio are optimized for big data and real-time analytics.
+Spice specializes in high-concurrency, low-latency access and data materialization close to the application.

 A key differentiator of Spice is its single-node distributed nature, which sets it apart from bulky, centralized Cloud Data Warehouses (CDW).
 Instead of consolidating data access into a central hub, Spice facilitates bringing working sets of use-case/application-specific data closer to where it's actually queried and used.
 This architecture provides several advantages: